 President of the Board

-Shelby Ruff has worked in the renewable energy industry for 13+ years and has developed solar energy, small wind, and battery storage projects across the USA and Mexico, including his own solar rooftop in El Paso!
-Shelby serves on RREAC (Regional Renewable Energy Advisory Council) which provides recommendations to El Paso’s City Council on all matters related to renewable energy strategy, policy, and industry development.
+Shelby Ruff has worked in and supported the renewable energy industry for 14+ years and has developed solar energy, small wind, and battery storage projects across the USA and Mexico, including his own solar rooftop in El Paso!
+Shelby has served on various boards such as the U.S. Green Building Council West Texas Chapter, USGBC Texas Chapter, Solar San Antonio, Texas Solar Energy Society Chapter Representative for the new West Texas Chapter, and recently served on RREAC (Regional Renewable Energy Advisory Council) which provides renewable energy policy recommendations to El Paso’s City Council.
 Shelby also has 14+ years of Recruiting & Employer Branding experience supporting high growth businesses.
 He is currently a Sr. Talent Scout at USAA recruiting Risk Management professionals for our offices across the USA.
 Shelby received his MBA in Management from the Greehey School of Business at St. Mary’s University and his Bachelors of Business Administration, also from St. Mary’s University of San Antonio, where he played NCAA Division 2 Men’s Soccer.

 Vice President of the Board